jangwoopark/computational_finance-matlab/README.md

 - Draw the histogram by using the 5,000 numbers.
 - Now use the Polar-Marsaglia method.
 - Draw the histogram by using the numbers you got.

+1.6

+- Use the density formula for the standard normal distribution to construct the density curve.
+- Plot it from –4 to 4 by 0.0005 step size.
+- Compare it to the ones obtained above.

+1.7

+- Use the built-in function (of the software you are using : Matlab, C/C++, VBA, etc.) to generate 5,000 Normally distributed random numbers with mean 0 and variance 1.

+1.8

+- Compare the histogram of these to the other three cases.
+- You may compute the means of your sequence of numbers and compare them to 0.
+- Ideally they must be equal to 0.

+1.9

+- Generate 10,000 of each of the following distributions using Excel.
+- Draw their histograms: Uniform[0,1], Bernoulli (0.65), Normal(0,1), Exponential(2).